All Episodes

 They still make pornographic movies in California.

-I don't know why I guess they need good weather for the exterior shots or or whatever whatever it is.
+I guess they need good weather for the exterior shots or whatever it is.

-I've been in uh a couple of hospitals in the province of Quebec that I wish would bring themselves up to the hygiene standards of the average California pornographic movie shoot, by the way.
+Actually, just to go back, just to go back to what Steve from Oklahoma was saying in our last hour, I've been in a couple of hospitals in the province of Quebec that I wish would bring themselves up to the hygiene standards of the average California pornographic movie shoot, by the way.

-But anyway, in California it's the other way around.
+But anyway, in California, it's the other way around.

 So I don't know what that means.